-Use the controls in the tabs on the right side of the module window to check and change the settings to be used for developing the current picture.
-The individual controls are divided into groups.
-To deactivate a group, uncheck the checkbox on the left of its title bar.
-To restore default settings for a group, click the button next to the checkbox.
+Use the controls in the tabs on the right side of the window to check and change the settings to be used for developing the current picture.
+The controls are divided into groups.
+To activate or deactivate a group, use the checkbox on the left end of its title bar.
+To restore default settings for a group, click the button next to that checkbox.